NailAmber/Recruiter-Fee-Calculator/README.md

 #### Request Body
 - `client_name` (string, required): The name of the client.
-- `amount` (float, required): The amount to be used in the calculation.
+- `payment` (float, required): The amount to be used in the calculation.

 #### Example
 ```json